guna576/Face-Detection-streamlit-application/README.md

 ## Description:
-The app consists of sidebar with dropdown of option Home, Upload and Display, Face Detection in pic and Face Detection cam.
+The app consists of sidebar with dropdown of options such as Home, Upload and Display, Face Detection in pic and Face Detection cam.
 + Home : Diplays the admin picture and application objective
 + Upload and Display: Asks to upload pic from the local files and display it.
 + Face Detection in pic: Asks to upload pic from local files and display it with bounding box drawn around the face if detected.